 In addition to marriage petitions and asylum, LGBTQ+ people are also entitled to other immigration benefits, the same as other people.
 For example, it may be possible to obtain an employment-based visa or green card or to immigrate based on another qualifying family relationship to a U.S. citizen or permanent resident.
 Every case is different, so it is wise to consult a qualified immigration attorney familiar with LGBTQ+ issues.

-A long-time LGBT rights and human rights activist, I have extensive experience advising and representing LGBT immigrants and the particular issues that face our community.
+A long-time LGBTQ+ rights and human rights activist, I have extensive experience advising and representing LGBTQ+ immigrants and the particular issues that face our communities.
 If you would like to schedule a consultation to discuss your case, please call (212) 988-5806 or email me.

 This fact sheet is provided for informational purposes only, and is not intended as legal advice.
 Every case is different, and must be evaluated individually.